Children's and Young Adult Literature Awards and Lists

 The Batchelder Award is a citation awarded to an American publisher for a children's book considered to be the most outstanding of those books originally published in a language other than English in a country other than the United States, and subsequently translated into English and published in the United States.

 First presented in 1967 and customarily announced in June, the Boston Globe–Horn Book Awards are among the most prestigious honors in the field of children’s and young adult literature.
 Winners are selected in three categories: Picture Book, Fiction and Poetry, and Nonfiction.
-Two Honor Books may be named in each category.
-On occasion, a book will receive a special citation for its high quality and overall creative excellence.
-The winning titles must be published in the United States but they may be written or illustrated by citizens of any country.
 The awards are chosen by an independent panel of three judges who are annually appointed by the Editor of the Horn Book.

 Buckeye Children’s & Teen Book Award